 - being challenged to think about their perspectives and viewpoints

 - the challenge of having to explain often complex principles which then improves their own understanding

 - recognition and respect for their knowledge

 - access to a new, strong and ongoing professional network built on an underlying willingness to help and share

 - knowledge and understanding of other projects and approaches to waterway restoration in Victoria

-Run 4 programs (and 13 workshops) in a variety of locations – Warrnambool, Bendigo, Warragul, Wangaratta, Melbourne and Portland.
+Run 5 programs (and 16 workshops) from 2016 to 2020 in a variety of locations – Warrnambool, Bendigo, Warragul, Wangaratta, Melbourne and Portland.

 Established an alumni with 61 people drawn from government, non-government and private consultancy organisations.